-In Ethiopia (Ziway town) an excess fluoride (≥1.5mg/L) consumption in drinking water (ground water and Lake Ziway) sources causes a health problem on the communities.
-The surrounding of inhabitant's peasant farmers of drinking water sources was extremely relying on this polluted fluoride concentration of water.
-This investigation was focused on defluoridation of drinking water by natural zeolite modified with a cationic surfactant in a batch system and Hexadecy Trimethyl Ammonium Bromide (HDTMA) were used for zeolite modification.
-The zeolite treatments had an aggregate size of 1.4 to 2.4 mm.
-The cationic Surfactant-Modified Zeolite, and
+In Ethiopia (Ziway town) an excess fluoride (≥ 1.5 mg/L) consumption in drinking water (ground water and Lake Ziway) sources causes a health problem on the communities.
+The surrounding of

-- raw Zeolite were used in all experiments.
-The removal efficiency of the treatment was influenced by pH of solution $(5.5 \pm 0.2 - 8.5 \pm 0.2)$, initial concentration of fluoride (1-10mg/L) with rapid fluoride removal at concentration of 5.5 g/L, dose of Surfactant-Modified Zeolite (2.5-18 g/L), contact time (30-180 Minute), and effect of temperature was investigated at (80-120 °C) which has increased the performance of removals as temperature increase.
-The study was examined, at - the constant Blank of 10 mg/L, 5 g/L of Hexadecy Trimethyl Ammonium dosage noted the highest fluoride removal potential at the end of the 3 hours runtime: Sodium Low Silica X (Na-LSX) (88.4 %), Sodium Linde Type A (Na-LTA) (64.6 %) and Reagent only zeolite (ZR) (79.8 %).
-Incompatible to this reflection, the model waters with pH maintained at 5.5±0.2 and 6.5±0.2 verified rapid fluoride removal (89.7% and 72.3% respectively) within the first 60 minutes of - 30 runtime.
+- 15 inhabitant's peasant farmers of drinking water sources was extremely relying on this polluted fluoride concentration of water.
+This investigation was focused on defluoridation of drinking water by natural zeolite modified with a cationic surfactant in a batch system and Hexadecy Trimethyl Ammonium Bromide were used for zeolite modification.
+The Batch experiments also conducted to test for preferential removal of fluoride from water by surfactant-modified zeolite.
+The zeolite - treatments had an aggregate size of 1.4 to 2.4 mm.
+The cationic surfactant-modified zeolite, and raw zeolite were used in all experiments.
+The removal efficiency of the treatment was influence by pH of solution ($5.5 \pm 0.2 - 8.5 \pm 0.2$), initial concentration of fluoride(1-10mg/L), dose of surfactant-modified zeolite (2.5-18 g/L), contact time (30-180 Minute), and effect of temperature was investigated.
+The study investigated that, at the constant Blank of 10 mg/L, 5 g/L of Hexadecy - 25 Trimethyl Ammonium Bromide dosage noted the highest fluoride removal potential at the end of the 3hours runtime: Na-LSX (88.4 %), Na-LTA (64.6 %) and ZR (79.8 %).
+Incompatible to this reflection, the model waters with pH maintained at 5.5±0.2 and 6.5±0.2 verified rapid fluoride removal (89.7% and 72.3% respectively) within the first 60 minutes of runtime.